microsoft/DynamicTelemetry/docs/docs/Demos.HighLevel.Overview.md

 Processor -- and quickly deploy the below KQL to the most appropriate of the four Processors.

-Without dynamic telemetry a rebuild retest and redeploy be required but with dynamic telemetry the simple configuration below can be dynamically transmitted to any of the four described processors at which point any log named "*LogWelcomeBanner*" have it's "secret" field redacted.
+Without Dynamic Telemetry a rebuild retest and redeploy be required but with Dynamic Telemetry the simple configuration below can be dynamically transmitted to any of the four described processors at which point any log named "*LogWelcomeBanner*" have it's "secret" field redacted.